A Quadratic Lower Bound for Noncommutative Circuits: Introduction

+Restricted variants of noncommutative circuits have also been explored in the literature.
 A circuit is said to be homogeneous if it only ever computes homogeneous polynomials.
 Recently, Chatterjee and Hrubeš \cite{chatterjee-hrubes-ccc2023} showed that lower bounds better than $\Omega(n\log n)$ can be proved under the homogeneity restriction.
 In particular, they constructed an explicit polynomial $f$ on $n$ variables of degree $\Theta(n)$ such that any homogeneous noncommutative circuit with fan-in $2$ computing $f$ requires size $\Omega(n^2)$.
 This gives a substantial improvement over the $\Omega(n\log n)$ barrier, but only for homogeneous circuits.
 While a noncommutative circuit can always be homogenized, this incurs a multiplicative $d^2$ blowup in size, where $d$ is the degree of the output polynomial, and so homogeneous circuit lower bounds do not immediately translate to lower bounds for general circuits.
 In an attempt to go beyond homogeneity, the author recently proved \cite{shastri-itcs2026} lower bounds better than $\Omega(n\log n)$ for noncommutative circuits with low \emph{syntactic degree}.
 This is a class of circuits that generalizes homogeneous circuits.
+To explain in more detail, we set up some notation.